Things to Do Before You Separate

 If your job is such that your income fluctuates from year to year, for example, if you own your own business and have had a particularly good year financially, you will want to make the court aware that the current year represents an unusually high income amount.
 When determining income for child support purposes, the court can, under the Child Support Guidelines, s.
 17(1), take the average income of the last three years, if it determines that using the current year’s income would be unfair.

 On the other hand, if you have had a bad year this year, your lifestyle should reflect that.
-Make sure that your spouse knows about your financial difficulties and that you cut expenses where possible and appropriate.
+Make sure that your husband or wife knows about your financial difficulties and that you cut expenses where possible and appropriate.
 When considering spousal support awards, courts look to the couple’s standard of living before separation, and measure a spouse’s future needs in light of that standard.
 You do not want to have a lifestyle before separation that is above your current means.

 If your spouse has been a stay-at-home parent in the past, you may want to encourage them to return to work now, so that they already have an income when you separate.